pivotal/docs-tap/troubleshooting-tap/troubleshoot-using-tap.hbs.md

 # Troubleshoot using Tanzu Application Platform

-In this topic there is troubleshooting information to help resolve issues using Tanzu Application Platform.
+This topic gives you troubleshooting information to help resolve issues about using Tanzu Application Platform (commonly known as TAP).

 ## <a id='use-events'></a> Use events to find possible culprits